diegovalle/Homicide-MX-Drug-War/readme.md

 * accidents-homicides-suicides: Estimates the homicide rate for all of Mexico based on accidental and violent death data from the INEGI.
 As a bonus it includes the suicide and accident rates.
 * Benford: See of the homicide data from the INEGI and ICESI follow Bendford's law
 * conapo-pop-estimates: Estimates of the population of Mexico, done by the CONAPO, at the state level for the period 1990-2030
-* county-maps: Choropleths of the murder rate by county in Mexico for the years 1990, 1995, 2000, and 2006-2008
+* choropleths: Choropleths of the murder rate by county in Mexico for the years 1990, 1995, 2000, and 2006-2008
 * drugs: Some regressions to see if drug consumption is correlated with the homicide rate.
 (It is, except for 420)
-* county-months: Pretty graphics of the effect on the murder rate of sending the army to fight drug cartels
+* timelines: Pretty timelines of the effect on the murder rate of sending the army to fight the drug cartels
-* historic: Plot of the Mexican homicide rate from 1990 to 2009, and a comparison with the homicide rate of the US, and England and Wales
+* historic: Plot of the Mexican homicide rate from 1990 to 2009, a comparison with that of the US, Brazil, and England and Wales
-* missing-homicides: A correlation plot of the different homicide data to figure out how thrust-worthy the Mexican statistics are.
+* missing-homicides:¨Plots of the different homicide data to figure out how thrust-worthy the Mexican statistics are.
+* Benford: Check to see if the homicide rates follow Benford's law
 * most-violent-counties: A small multiple plot of the least and most violent municipalities for men and women
 * states: Pretty plots and choropleths of the homicide rate at the state level